 2. Belfast City Hall

 Take a free tour of Belfast City Hall (Monday - Friday 11am, 2pm and 3pm, Saturday and Sunday 12pm, 2pm and 3pm) and uncover its history and stunning architecture.
-Led by an experienced guide, the tour lasts around one hour and you can also visit the Titanic Memorial Garden, exhibitions and the Bobbin Coffee Shop, located in the east wing.
+Led by an experienced guide, the tour lasts around one hour and includes the history of Belfast City Hall and its finest features.
 The grounds feature a number of monuments and memorials.
 Tours are available on a first-come, first-served basis and leave from the reception area inside Belfast City Hall.

 3. CS Lewis Square